dashpay/docs/wallets/dashcore/privatesend-instantsend.rst

 using InstantSend or not.
 A higher fee will be charged for InstantSend transactions, according to the :ref:`fee schedule <fees>`.
-Note that the receiving wallet must also be aware of InstantSend in order to be able to immediately continue with the transaction or display an apporiate notification that the transaction should be considered locked.
+Note that the receiving wallet must also be aware of InstantSend in order to be able to immediately continue with the transaction or display an appropriate notification that the transaction should be considered locked.
 If the receiving wallet is not aware of InstantSend, it will simply appear as a normal transaction and you will need to wait for standard block